lvHiei/CGPUImage-android/README.md

 3.GPUImageSphereRefractionFilter the effect is incorrect, and I don't know why.

+The reason is float precision, with hightp float the effect is correct.

 4.GPUImagePoissonBlendFilter is not test and the m_uNumIterations is not implement